St. Lucia

 View of the Pitons from the pool deck at the Rabot Hotel

-I loved our long weekend at the Rabot Hotel!
-We rented a car (vs. booking a driver or helicopter transfer) and drove ourselves from the airport to the property.
-When we arrived, we were greeted with cool towels, welcome drinks, and warm hellos from amazing staff.
+When we arrived at the hotel, we were greeted with cool towels, welcome drinks, and warm hellos from amazing staff.
 After checking in, they took us by golf cart to our room.
-We stayed in a queen cabin centrally located near the pool and restaurant.
+We stayed in a Lodge level cabin centrally situated near the pool and restaurant.
 This location was perfect for a girls trip, but maybe not for a romantic couple looking for more privacy.
-Our room was open air (had no window screens) and had an outdoor shower, which I loved because it put us right in the middle of nature …AND because I came prepared with plenty of bug spray.
-(Beware: you will need to spray yourself with some sort of repellant every day, throughout the day to avoid being eaten alive.)
-The rooms were also equipped with mosquito nets and electric fly swatters.
+Our room was open air (no window screens) and had an outdoor rain shower that we really enjoyed.
+Although there was no air conditioning, we especially loved the open concept during the short and sporadic rain showers that would occur in the early afternoons.

 Rainforest Bowl w/ pineapple & callaloo (local spinach) base, topped with granola, roasted coconut, almond, watermelon, and banana.

-Rabot Estate Eggs Benedict w/ homemade English muffin, poached estate eggs, smoked bacon and Cacao vinegar Hollandaise [PRO TIP - add a side of their grilled tomatoes - probably the best tasting tomato I’d ever eaten in my life]
+Rabot Estate Eggs Benedict w/ homemade English muffin, poached estate eggs, smoked bacon and Cacao vinegar Hollandaise

 Warm Cacao Banana Bread w/ caramelized sauteed banana, chocolate and hazelnut spread